Mariana swiftlet: Status and conservation

-The Mariana swiftlet is considered to be Endangered.
+The Mariana swiftlet is considered to be Vulnerable after being listed as an Endangered in 2016.
 The population on Guam declined because of predation by brown tree snakes and the use of agricultural pesticides, though it is believed to have subsequently increased to an estimated 900 individuals in 2006.
 The population on Saipan was estimated in 2005 to consist of about 5400 individuals, though this population is at risk if the brown tree snake becomes established on the island.
 The estimated size of the Aguiguan population is about 400.
 The single known breeding colony on Oahu was estimated in 1997 to contain a minimum of 17 breeding pairs.
 Proposed conservation measures include continued population monitoring and limiting cave disturbance, the prevention of the establishment of brown tree snakes in the Northern Marianas Islands, control of introduced mud dauber wasps and cockroaches where they damage nests, and the reintroduction of birds to Rota whence they were extirpated in the 1970s.